 The McNab Lifestyle

 In addition to the going-wide tendency, and the independent thought process that makes a great stock dog, McNabs are also going to want to work hard, play hard and herd cats.
 Yep, herd cats.
 More on that later.
 They require a great deal of exercise and intellectual stimulation.
-They are not intended to be apartment dogs and it is a cruelty to limit their range and activity.
+They are not intended to be apartment dogs and it is cruel to limit their range and activity.
 If you are an urban apartment-dweller with a sedentary lifestyle, please do not acquire a McNab puppy.
 Established breeds are bred for very specific drives and instincts.
 It is a great cruelty to deprive a dog of a lifestyle and activity that they are bred for (unless a legitimate substitute for that lifestyle or activity can be offered).
-There are so many incredible dog breeds available; please consider a dog that complements your lifestyle rather than making your dog "fit" into it.
+There are so many incredible dog breeds available; please consider a dog that matches your lifestyle rather than making your dog "fit" into it.
 I promise there is a dog that is already tailored to your circumstances!
 It may not be the McNab.

 Cattle dogs want to run.
 They want to round up other creatures.
 They want to leap over things, roll in horse manure, and chase.
 They may nip at heels and at noses.
 A conscientious and committed breeder will screen the potential buyer and make sure that they will provide the acreage, lifestyle and philosophy that will allow their McNab to thrive.
-Many will not let a dog go to a non-working home -- and bless them for that.
+Many will not let a dog go to a non-working home—and bless them for that.
 McNabs love to work.

 The McNab puppy has two speeds: full "ON" and full "OFF."
 They play hard with great bursts of romping energy and then they will sleep soundly.
 Their schedule is, "Play, eat, pee, sleep, repeat."
-Unlike many of the breeds that tend toward obesity, McNabs will often prefer to leave their meal in order to play.
-We often must sit beside Earl, our five-year-old McNab, until he finishes eating -- if we leave the room, he runs to be with us, fearful he'll miss a chance to run or go do livestock chores.
+Unlike many breeds that tend toward obesity, McNabs will often prefer to leave their meal in order to play.
+We often must sit beside Earl, our five-year-old McNab, until he finishes eating—if we leave the room, he runs to be with us, fearful he'll miss a chance to run or go do livestock chores.
 We take extra care to ensure that Molly gets her meals and then has a chance to rest her tummy.
-McNabs love their treats but are not food motivated as Labradors or Golden Retrievers are.
+McNabs love their treats but are not as food motivated as Labradors or Golden Retrievers are.
 We free-feed dry food plus give regular feedings of top-quality canned food, as well as offering plenty of fresh carrots and other vegetables.
 It is not normal for a healthy, young McNab to have a weight issue.
 If one does, something is likely very wrong indeed in their lifestyle or feeding program.

-Runners, Not Roamers.
+Runners, Not Roamers

 We were careful to choose McNabs as "our" dog breed based on our lifestyle, needs and preferences.
 One trait we had to have was a dog that was not a roamer.
 We live adjacent to Tonto National Forest, filled with hunters, recreational shooters, dog-eating coyotes, bobcats, rattlesnakes, dirt-bikers and off-road drivers.
 It is a hot and arid place dotted with cactus and spiny plants of great variety.
 Dogs that stray do not last here.
 I cannot have the heartbreak.
 Neither do I want to be roaming the streets at night yelling for my dog, as many of my neighbors do.
 I can no longer have a dog that chooses to roam.

 McNabs, even as puppies, are inherently non-roamers.
 That's not to say that there aren't naughty errant Mcnabs out there; I'm saying that it is not a breed trait.
 They recognize their home and property boundaries through some strange Mcnab ability all their own.
 From her first day here I took Molly to the barn with me for chores, as Earl did Earl things around the property.
-Whenever Molly lost sight of me, she'd head back to the front porch and there she'd wait -- just as Earl has always done.
+Whenever Molly lost sight of me, she'd head back to the front porch and there she'd wait—just as Earl has always done.